-1.A.14 The Calcium Transporter A (CaTA) (formerly the Testis-Enhanced Gene Transfer (TEGT)) Family
+1.A.14 The Calcium Transporter A (CaTA) Family (formerly the Testis-Enhanced Gene Transfer (TEGT) Family)

 The CaTA family (also called the BI-1/YccA family; formerly the TEGT family (SwissProt family UPF0005; Prosite entry PDOC00957)) includes members represented in all three domains of life.
 One of these proteins, TEGT or the Bax Inhibitor-1 (TC# 1.A.14.1.1), has a C-terminal domain that forms a Ca2+-permeable channel (Bultynck et al., 2011).
 These proteins are about 200-250 residues in length and exhibit 7 TMSs.
 They include the testis-enhanced gene transfer proteins of mammals which are expressed at high levels in the testis, the putative glutamate/aspartate binding proteins of plants and animals, the YccA protein of E. coli and the YetJ protein of Bacillus subtilis.
 They are distantly related to the ionotropic glutamate-binding protein of the N-methyl D-aspartate (NMDA) receptor of man.
 Homologues include a putative cold shock inducible protein and a SecY stabilizing protein (van Stelten et al., 2009).
 Bacterial CaTA (BI-1) domains are found in 'fusion' proteins of histidine sensor kinases, diguanylate cyclases and proteins with ABC2-like P-loop ATPase domains.
 Transmembrane BAX Inhibitor-1 Motif-containing (TMBIM) proteins that mediate Ca2+ homeostasis and cell death have been reviewed (Liu 2017).

+The Transmembrane BAX Inhibitor motif containing (TMBIM) superfamily, divided into BAX Inhibitor (BI) and Lifeguard (LFG) families, comprises a group of cytoprotective cell death regulators conserved in prokaryotes and eukaryotes.
+Gamboa-Tuz et al. 2018 identified 685 TMBIM proteins in 171 organisms from Archaea, Bacteria, and Eukarya, and provided a phylogenetic overview of the whole TMBIM superfamily.
 A bacterial member of the CaTA family has been partially characterized.
-This is the YbhL protein of E coli.
+This is the YbhL protein of E. coli.
 It is 234 aas long, exhibits 7 putative TMSs and may stimulate glucose (and fructose?) uptake or metabolism in E. coli.
 It plays a role in preventing E. coli cell death in the stationary phase of growth (M. Inouye, personal communication).

 Homologues are found in a variety of Gram-negative and Gram-positive bacteria, yeast, fungi, plants, animals and viruses.
 The E. coli genome encodes three paralogues, YbhL, YbhM and YccA.
 Distant homologues found in Drosophilia melanogaster and the rat are the N-methyl-D-aspartate receptor-associated protein (NMDARAI) (203 aas; pirS53708) and the N-methyl-D-aspartate receptor glutamate binding chain (516 aas; pirS19586), respectively.
 Two others are the rat neural membrane protein 35 (NMP35) (gbAF044201) and the Arabidopsis thaliana Bax inhibitor-1 (BI-1) protein capable of suppressing Bax-induced cell death in yeast (S. cerevisiae) (247 aas; gbAB025927).
 Most of the more closely related homologues of the E. coli SAD protein are of 200-250 aas.